0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 The board apparently requires about 100 mA.

 #### Serial Connectivity

+The board wires the CTC timer 3 output `ZC/TO₃` to the `T̅X̅C̅A̅` and `R̅X̅C̅A̅` clock inputs on the SIO for use as a baud rate generator. `T̅X̅C̅B̅` and `R̅X̅C̅B̅` are not connected; to use the second serial port you can wire the same or another CTC output to them.

+__WARNING:__ The [MBAKIAI] BASIC setup uses CTC timer 2, not 3.
+You probably need to change it and rebuild if you're going to use it.

 If you have a MAX232, RS-232 levels are available on `CN4`.
 If you use either the second serial port or CTS/RTS, you will need to set jumpers